romankuchin/ica0002-2025/04-troubleshooting/README.md

                             ^------^
                             Add this

-Run the Asnible again to apply changes, and check if everything is working as expected.
+Run the Ansible again to apply changes, and check if everything is working as expected.

 ## Task 9: Protect the sensible info